Tom Goodwin: Playing career

-Post-playing career
+Coaching career

 Goodwin with the Mets in 2012.

+Early career

 After retiring as a player, Goodwin managed the Lewisville Lizards of the Continental Baseball League, coached for the Lowell Spinners (a minor league affiliate of the Boston Red Sox), and served as a roving outfield instructor and base running coach in the Red Sox' minor league system.

+New York Mets

 On October 29, 2011, Goodwin was named first base coach for the New York Mets, succeeding Mookie Wilson.

+Boston Red Sox

 On November 2, 2017, Goodwin returned to the Red Sox organization as major-league first base coach on the staff of new manager Alex Cora.
 Goodwin effectively switched jobs with Rubén Amaro Jr., who moved from the Red Sox to the Mets.
 Goodwin was a member of the Red Sox coaching staff when the team won the 2018 World Series.

 During Boston's 2021 season, Goodwin missed several games in the first-half of August, after being deemed a close contact with Red Sox bench coach Will Venable, after the latter had a positive COVID-19 test.
 In late August, Goodwin missed several additional games after again being deemed a close contact with personnel who tested positive.
 Near the end of September, Ramón Vázquez took over as Boston's first base coach in preparation for the playoffs, as MLB mandated that only COVID-vaccinated staff would be allowed in dugouts and on the field during the 2021 postseason, and Goodwin was not in compliance.
 On October 25, after the Red Sox' season ended with a loss in the ALCS, the team dismissed Goodwin.
 Goodwin spent the next two seasons as a roving instructor in the Atlanta Braves' minor league system, and was promoted to first base coach at the major league level following the departure of Eric Young Sr. at the end of the 2023 season.

+Atlanta Braves

 On November 5, 2025, the Braves hired Antoan Richardson as the team's first base coach, replacing Goodwin.

+Fresno State

+In 2026, Goodwin was hired as the director of player development at California State University, Fresno (Fresno State), his alma mater, under head coach Ryan Overland.